aimms/how-to/Articles/585/585-example-conventions.rst

     #.  ``1``: if the AIMMS Cloud is to be used for the service.

-Using the service on ``localhost``
+Using the Service on ``localhost``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using the service on ``localhost``, there is only one additional parameter relevant, namely the port number:

 #.  ``port`` stored in ``port.txt``.
 This integer parameter contains the port number.

-Using the service on the AIMMS Cloud
+Using the Service on the AIMMS Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.  ``cloud`` stored in ``cloud.txt``.
 This string parameter is a string which contains the name of an AIMMS cloud, for instance ``chriskuip.aimms.cloud``.

 #.  ``apiKey`` stored in ``apikey.txt``.
 This string parameter identifies and authorizes the user of the service.
-    See https://documentation.aimms.com/cloud/rest-api.html#api-keys-and-scopes to obtain an apiKey.
+    See `how to obtain an apiKey <https://documentation.aimms.com/cloud/rest-api.html#api-keys-and-scopes>`_.

 #.  ``app`` stored in ``app.txt``.
 This string parameter contains the name of the app when published on an AIMMS cloud, here ``CountTheStars``.

 #.  ``ver`` stored in ``ver.txt`` This string parameter contains the version of the app at hand, for instance ``1.0.1.0``,

-Methods implemented by the example server App
+Methods Implemented by the Example Server App
 -----------------------------------------------

 In the example server app, there are two base methods implemented:

-* **countStars** Count the number of stars in a list of strings.
+* **countStars:** count the number of stars in a list of strings.

-* **generateStars** Generate a list of string with asterisks in it.
+* **generateStars:** generate a list of string with asterisks in it.

 Each of these base methods can use five different de facto standards for data exchange: